IVashty/alx-system_engineering-devops/0x00-shell_basics/README.md

 20.Create a magic file school.mgc that can be used with the command file to detect School data files.
 School data files always contain the string SCHOOL at offset 0.

-TASK SECTON TWO
-Tasks
-0.A script that switches the current user to a user called betty.